Ksenia Aleksandrovna Razumova: Selected work

 Razumova is best known for her early experimental research in the tokamak line.

 Inspired by the theoretical work of Vitaly Shafranov, she developed a macroscopically stable plasma in the tokamak TM-2 in 1963., opening the way to a world-wide shift of the nuclear fusion programme towards the tokamak line.

 Experiments carried out by her at this tokamak, along with results obtained on the T-3 and T-4 tokamaks, convinced the scientific community that the pessimistic forecasts for the future of magnetic confinement based on the Bohm formula were unfounded.
 In 1971, she was awarded the USSR State Prize for creating and investigating high temperature thermonuclear plasmas in tokamaks.
 Her work contributed to the very fast development of the tokamak line in the 1970s.

-She was a pioneer on the study of MHD instabilities and disruptions in tokamaks.
+Razumova was a pioneer on the study of MHD instabilities and disruptions in tokamaks.
 In 1962, she and her colleagues were the first to observe the disruption instability in a tokamak.

-She was the first to implement a method to measure the plasma energy based on the diamagnetic effect, still in use these days.
+Razumova was the first to implement a method to measure the plasma energy based on the diamagnetic effect, still in use these days.

 With V. Alikaev, she demonstrated plasma heating by Electron Cyclotron in the TM-3 tokamak.
 Her team also investigated runaway electrons in tokamaks.

 Since the mid 1980s her interest has shifted to investigation on plasma transport, in particular to the study of profile consistency and plasma self-organization.

-She is as active now as she was in her younger years, and is always eager to discuss new ideas and experiments.
+Razumova is as active now as she was in her younger years, and is always eager to discuss new ideas and experiments.